-Nothing ruins a sunny summer day spent out on your porch like the constant buzzing of bees or the bite of a mosquito.
-But before you assume your garden is the problem, we’re here to tell you that it might actually be the solution — you just have to know what types of plants and flowers that repel bugs to grow in it.
+Nothing ruins a sunny summer day spent out on your porch like the constant buzzing of bees or bite of a mosquito.
+But before you assume your garden is the problem, consider the possibility that it might actually be the solution — you just have to know what types of plants and flowers that repel bugs to grow in it.

 If hard shell bugs are a problem by you, add chrysanthemums to your garden.
-These colorful little flowers repel everything from roaches and Japanese beetles, to bed bugs, spider mites, and ticks.
+These colorful little flowers repel everything from roaches to Japanese beetles, and bed bugs to spider mites and ticks.

-If you have a fruit or vegetable garden in your yard, marigolds are a necessity!
+If you have a fruit or vegetable garden in your yard, marigolds are a necessity.
 Not only do small bugs like gnats and mosquitoes not like them, but they even repel rabbits that can destroy your garden.
-They also pair beautifully with roses because chrysanthemums have been known to enhance their growth.
+Marigolds also pair beautifully with roses because they have been known to enhance the latter’s growth.

-Another great flower to have in your vegetable garden?
-Petunias!
+Another great flower to have in your vegetable garden are petunias.
 Known for warding off tomato hornworms, asparagus beetles, leafhoppers, and squash bugs, petunias are a pesticide-free way to protect your garden from unwanted pests.

-Not only does the chemical nasturtium produces protect itself from creepy crawlers, but it protects many of the plants near it.
-For the best results, plant them in early spring so that they’re fully grown and ready to work by the time summer (and bugs) come.
+Not only does the chemical nasturtium produces provide protection from creepy crawlers, but it also protects many of the plants near it.
+For the best results, plant these flowers in early spring so they’re fully grown and ready to work by the time summer (and bugs) arrive.

 - Basil: The oil in basil leaves kills mosquito eggs.